Connecting Networks

 chain1 = line1 ** line2 ** line3 ** line4 ** short

-chain2 = rf.cascade_list([line1, line2, line3, line4, short])
+chain2 = rf.network.cascade_list([line1, line2, line3, line4, short])

 print(chain1 == chain2)